wp-plugins/quick-login-link/readme.txt

 Requires at least: 2.7
 Tested up to: 3.8
 Stable tag: 1.1
+Author: selnomeria

-Simply login not only through yoursite.com/wp-admin , but also yoursite.com/login .
+Simply login not only through yoursite.com/wp-admin , but also yoursite.com/login + yoursite.com/admin.

 == Description ==